I want to talk about what to do when you hate your life.

 Why Do I Hate My Life?
 Time to Wrap Up

-It’s important to talk about these things.
+I think it’s important to talk about these things.

 Whether you feel stuck in a rut in life, deeply depressed with it, or both, I hope this post has proved somewhat helpful.